 Set description: ”World news moments from 1964.”

 The set has a white border with the News Flashback set name at the top and the name of the featured news story at the bottom.

 Set composition: 10 cards, 1:12 odds.

-Hall of Famers: There aren’t any baseball players in this year’s version, after Jackie Robinson was included in last year’s.
+Hall of Famers: There aren’t any baseball players in this year’s version.

 How I put the set together: